NLnetLabs/routinator/source/interactive.rst

       slash notation, the maximum prefix length, the autonomous system number, and an abbreviation for the trust anchor the entry is derived from.
 The latter is the name of the TAL file  without the extension *.tal*.
-This is the default format used if the :option:`--format` or :option:`-f` option is missing. csvcompat
+This is the default format used if the :option:`--format` option is not provided.
+csvcompat
        The same as csv except that all fields are embedded in double quotes and the autonomous system number is given without the prefix AS.
 This format